wedesoft/hornetseye-v4l2/README.md

 Installation
 ------------
-*hornetseye-v4l2* requires the V4L2 heasers.
+*hornetseye-v4l2* requires the V4L2 headers.
 If you are running Debian or (K)ubuntu, you can install them like this:

     $ sudo aptitude install linux-libc-dev